 Last year, one of our most popular blogs took a look at the world’s weakest currencies.

-You will note that nothing much has changed with this list.
-This is to be expected with the ongoing global pandemic – as there has been no substantial opportunity for weaker currencies to grow.
-Uncertainty has caused investors to either sit on their money or stick with the reliable, stronger currencies.
+You’ll note that nothing much changed from the 2019 version.
+This is to be expected with the ongoing global pandemic – as there was no substantial opportunity for weaker currencies to grow.
+Uncertainty causes investors to either sit on their money or stick with the reliable, stronger currencies.

 Interested in the flip side?
 Check out the Top 10 Strongest Currencies in the World (2020).

 #1 – Iranian Rial [1 USD = 42,105 IRR]

-Once again, the world’s weakest currency is the Iranian rial.
+Once again, the world’s weakest currency was the Iranian rial.
 Iran has experienced a significant economic downturn due to numerous sanctions.
 Without the ability to export petroleum to the global market (worth about 70% of annual income), Iran now faces a huge deficit in its national budget.

 #2 – Vietnamese Dong [1 USD = 23,175 VND]

 Vietnam is still on the hard path from a centralized economy to a market one, and this has had an obvious impact on its national currency.
 The country has a relatively small economy and since investors tend to be wary of investing in relatively unknown currencies, the dong doesn’t play a significant role in the global market.

 #3 – Indonesian Rupiah [1 USD = 14,697.50 IDR]

 Indonesia is an economically stable country, however, its currency has a very low exchange rate.
 The Indonesian government has taken measures to strengthen its national currency by raising interest rates and buying sovereign bonds, but the rupiah has continued to depreciate.